GranBan/granthbangard_data-science_portfolio/Cricket T20 Win Probability Predictor/README.md

 **Why isotonic over Platt scaling?** Isotonic is non-parametric and more flexible, and 142K+ training rows avoid its main failure mode of overfitting small samples.

 **Why label encoding over one-hot?** One-hot across hundreds of venues/teams from 10 leagues creates a large sparse space for marginal benefit.
 Encoders fit on the full dataset before the split, since encoding doesn't touch the target and carries no leakage risk.

+**Why migrate off Streamlit?** Streamlit Community Cloud's free tier sleeps after inactivity, producing a 30-60 second cold start on first load, unacceptable for a resume-linked demo a recruiter might click once.
+Streamlit's rerun-the-whole-script-on-every-interaction model also capped how polished the UI could get.
+A FastAPI backend plus a statically-hosted Next.js frontend removes the cold-start entirely on the frontend side and allows real animation, layout control, and a more product-like feel.

 </details>